XTG Extreme Game: Products

 For the spring-summer 2011 season, XTG offers an "American" style in underwear and home-wear, using red, white, blue and black colours.

+The XTG design style is colourful, complex and daring, with some of the recurrent themes being sex, popular characters and mythology.
+XTG is part of the Burmen group, along with the Lenita brand.

 Controversy

 In 2010, the "Religious" briefs & boxers, depicting a Jesus Christ on the back, was retired from department stores after complaints from Christian groups that intended to sue the company.